nestybox/sysbox/docs/sysboxfs-emulation.md

   will likely not matter in practice.

 NOTE: We decided to go with this alternative solution as it's simpler to implement and has no mayor drawbacks.
+But see sysbox issue #590 for some limitations around it.

-#### Bind Mounts Over Procfs / Sysfs Portions Backed by Sysbox-fs
+#### Bind Mounts from Procfs / Sysfs

+For mount syscalls that create bind mounts from /proc or /sys inside the container, sysbox-fs processes these by recursively mounting the base mount (e.g., /proc) and submounts (e.g., /proc/sys, /proc/uptime, etc.) at the bind-mount target.

+Bind mount operations are common when launching inner containers (i.e., the inner runc creates bind mounts over the procfs mounts that it creates for the inner container).

+#### Bind-to-self Mounts over Procfs / Sysfs Submounts

-For mount syscalls that do a self-referencing bind mount on portions of procfs (or sysfs) backed by sysbox-fs (e.g., `mount --bind /root/proc/sys /root/proc/sys`), sysbox-fs only does path resolution and permission checking, but otherwise takes no action.
+For mount syscalls that do bind-to-self mounts over a procfs or sysfs submount (e.g., `mount --bind /root/proc/sys /root/proc/sys`), sysbox-fs only does path resolution and permission checking, but otherwise takes no action.

 That is, if the path resolution and permission checking steps pass, then sysbox-fs tells the kernel to return back to the caller of the